Writer, Director, Translator

-Brooklyn-based writer, director, translator, and lecturer, Bryan Doerries is cofounder and Artistic Director of Theater of War Productions, a social impact company that uses theater to address pressing social and public health issues and present them to at-risk people in society.
-Featuring prominent film and stage actors in staged readings of plays from Antigone to Long Days Journey Into Night—each production followed by provocative and intimate audience discussion—he addresses head on issues such as combat-related psychological injury, PTSD, gun violence, police/community relations, end of life care, suicide, prison reform, political violence and torture, domestic violence, alcohol/substance abuse and addiction, and natural and manmade disasters.
-Viewing the Greek Tragedies not only as storytelling but a profound means of truth-telling, Doerries is a self-described evangelist for classical literature and its relevance to our lives today.
-Through his many and diverse theater projects (synopses of the active projects may be read below), Doerries uses age-old approaches to communalize the trauma and help communities and individuals heal from trauma and loss.
+Brooklyn-based writer, director, translator, and lecturer, Bryan Doerries currently serves as Artistic Director of Theater of War Productions, a social impact company that uses theater to address pressing social and public health issues.
+A self-described evangelist for ancient stories and their relevance to our lives today, Doerries uses age-old approaches to help individuals and communities heal from trauma and loss.
+Through performances featuring prominent film and stage actors in staged readings of plays from Antigone to Long Days Journey Into Night—each production followed by provocative and intimate town hall-style audience discussion—he addresses head on issues such as combat-related psychological injury, end-of-life care, racialized violence, incarceration, gun violence, domestic violence, sexual assault, the climate crisis, and addiction.
 He shows us how suffering and healing are part of a timeless process in which dialogue and empathy are inextricably linked.
 “Our objective is to bridge the divide,” Doerries says, “to raise consciousness, and move us to positive action.”

-Doerries is the founder of Theater of War, a project that reclaims the power of the ancient Greek texts and presents readings to military and civilian communities—service members, veterans, caregivers, and families—to initiate conversations about the the visible and invisible wounds of war.
-Plays like Sophocles’ Ajax and Philoctetes convey the story of the warrior, but also read like textbook descriptions of wounded warriors, struggling under the weight of psychological and physical injuries to maintain their dignity, identity, and honor—in other words, they speak directly to the men and women who today live lives of mythological proportions.
-Hailed by the Department of Defense as a “revolutionary public health campaign,” Doerries’s groundbreaking Theater of War has presented over 350 performances of Sophocles’ Ajax and Philoctetes for military and civilian audiences throughout the United States, Europe, and Japan, performing at military sites as diverse as the Pentagon, Guantanamo Bay, Walter Reed Army Medical Center, homeless shelters, high school auditoriums, theaters, and churches.
+To highlight just one of many performances: Theater of War Productions’ signature project called Theater of War features readings from Sophocles’ Ajax and Philoctetes, reclaiming the power of the ancient Greek texts for military and civilian communities—service members, veterans, caregivers, and families—to initiate conversations about the visible and invisible wounds of war.
+The plays convey the story of the warrior, but also read like textbook descriptions of wounded warriors, struggling under the weight of psychological and physical injuries to maintain their dignity, identity, and honor—in other words, they speak directly to the men and women who today live lives of mythological proportions.
+Hailed by the Department of Defense as a “revolutionary public health campaign,” Doerries has presented over 350 performances of Theater of War (readings from Sophocles’ Ajax and Philoctetes) for military and civilian audiences throughout the United States, Europe, and Japan, performing at military sites as diverse as the Pentagon, Guantanamo Bay, Walter Reed Army Medical Center, homeless shelters, high school auditoriums, theaters, and churches.

-In 2015, Knopf published The Theater of War: What Ancient Greek Tragedies Can Teach Us Today, along with All That You’ve Seen Here is God, a volume of Doerries’s translations of ancient Greek tragedies.
+Doerries’ books include The Theater of War: What Ancient Greek Tragedies Can Teach Us Today, a collection of his translations of ancient Greek Tragedies entitled All That You’ve Seen Here is God, and a graphic novel The Odyssey of Sergeant Jack Brennan, an adaptation of Homer’s Odyssey as told by an infantry Marine to his squad.
+His translations of Sophocles’ Oedipus Trilogy were published in Fall 2021 through Penguin Random House with an emphasis on the contemporary relevance of these classic Greek tragedies.
 Gary Trudeau wrote, “Bryan Doerries’s passionate search for meaning in ancient texts has led him out of the dusty stacks of scholarship into an arena of ecstatic public engagement.
 He has created a theatrical experience that has lifted countless audiences out of isolation and into profound community.”
-His graphic novel, The Odyssey of Sergeant Jack Brennan, an adaptation of Homer’s Odyssey as told by an infantry Marine to his squad, was published by Pantheon in 2016.

 Bryan lectures on his work at cultural venues throughout the world and, in recent years, has taught courses at Princeton University, the Stella Adler School of Acting, and the Bard Prison Initiative.
 He is a proud board member of the Alliance for Young Artists & Writers, Arts in the Armed Forces, and Friends of the Young Writers Workshop.